Mubashir-Ahmed-Khaskheli/simple-to-do-list/README.md

-# simple-to-do-list
-A responsive To-Do List App built with HTML, CSS, and JavaScript featuring add, edit, delete, and localStorage support.

-📝 Simple To-Do List App
+# 📝 Simple To-Do List App

   A responsive To-Do List App built with HTML, CSS, and JavaScript that helps manage daily tasks with simple and clean UI.

 🚀 Features